swh.scheduler.interface module#

 Parameters:

-each task is a dictionary with the following keys:
+each task is a Task object created with at least the following parameters:

 Returns: